mghpcc-projects/user_level_slurm_reservations/README.md

   6. The ```hil_reserve``` and ```hil_release``` commands must be
   available on both the Slurm controller node and on the compute nodes which form the target of the HIL bare node operations.
+This is accomplished during the ULSR software installation process.

 # Logging